1 month travelling from Lombok to Java passing by the Gilis and Bali: how much did we spend? Find our detailed numbers about this backpacking trip.

-Indonesia uses C / F type plugs, so we don't need an adapter with French or Swiss devices (except for Swiss devices that have a 3 branch output... but the Swiss are used to carrying an adapter). ;) For other nationalities you want to make sure to bring a travel adapter.
+Indonesia uses C / F type plugs, so we don't need an adapter with French or Swiss devices (except for Swiss devices that have a 3 branch output... but the Swiss are used to carrying an adapter because of that). ;) For other nationalities you want to make sure to bring a travel adapter.
 You don't have one yet???
-Find one on Amazon here
+Find one here for exemple

 Visas for Indonesia

 |Stay Duration||Visa Type||Price||Can be extended?||Where to do it|